College of Education and Human Development

 CEHDCertification@missouri.edu

-For more information, please see the Faculty and Academic Policy Manual
+For more information on undergraduate degree program policies, please see the CEHD Faculty and Academic Policy Manual

 Back to Top

-Expand your career opportunities by pursuing graduate studies in the MU College of Education and Human Development.
-A range of online and face-to-face professional and graduate education degrees and certificates are available.
+Expand your career opportunities by pursuing graduate studies in the MU College of Education & Human Development.
+A range of online and face-to-face professional and graduate degrees as well as certificates and minors are available.

-Our faculty members provide a rich environment through their innovative teaching and cutting-edge research.
+CEHD faculty members provide a rich learning environment through their innovative teaching and cutting-edge research.
 Choosing the right college for graduate studies is not an easy or simple decision.
-We welcome you to visit our website or the MU Columbia campus (for face-to-face programs) and meet with our faculty and current students to find out more about the College of Education.
+We invite you to visit our website or the MU Columbia campus to meet our faculty, staff, and current students to find out more about the College of Education & Human Development.

-Note: Prospective graduate students must apply to both the degree program of interest and to the Graduate School.
-The application process may be completed online.
-Find admission and application details by selecting the degree program of interest in the left navigation column.
+Note: Prospective graduate students must apply to both the degree program of interest and to the MU Graduate School.
+To locate admission and application details for each graduate degree program, click here.